sr-murthy/continuedfractions/docs/sources/properties-of-continued-fractions.rst

    >>> cf.order
    3

+All ``ContinuedFraction`` objects will have a finite sequence of elements and thus a finite order, even if mathematically the numbers they represent may be irrational.

-The elements and order of ``ContinuedFraction`` objects are well behaved with respect to all rational operations supported by ``fractions.Fraction``:
+The elements and orders of ``ContinuedFraction`` objects are well behaved with respect to all rational operations supported by
+``fractions.Fraction``:

 .. code:: python